In this lab you will cover:

 You can now start modifying your page to make it look the way you like it.
 To do this, you will need to edit the file welcome.html using a text editor.
 Modify it, save it, and then re-load the page in the browser to see the changes.
-A basic file will look something like this (you can use File->ViewSource from the browser's menu to see precisely how an html file looks like).
+A basic file will look something like this.
+You can use Safari->View->ViewSource from the browser's menu to see precisely how an html file looks like.

 Be sure to justify your answers!
 You may do this work either by hand or with a word processor (e.g. MS Word).
 Also, you may choose to do this assignment either by yourself or in a group.
-However, solutions should be written up individually and handed in on Monday, at the beginning of class.
+However, solutions should be written up individually and handed in on Tuesday, at the beginning of class.
 Do your best to write legibly and leave space between problems.